LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 error history values are all initialized to 1 upon program initialization, to accommodate the few initial time steps of a calculation where some of these error estimates have not yet been computed.
-With these estimates, ARKode supports a variety of error control algorithms, as specified in the subsections below.
+With these estimates, ARKODE supports a variety of error control algorithms, as specified in the subsections below.